e-francis/Pact-Provider-Test/README.md

 7. Publish the generated Pact contract files to a Pact Broker (optional) for sharing with consumers (clients) of your API.
 This step is recommended if you have multiple consumers that need to validate their interactions with the provider.

 ## Configuration
-Pact Provider Test provides a configuration file (`pact-provider-test.yml`) that you can update to configure various settings for your provider tests.
-The following configuration options are available:
+Pact Consumer Test provides a configuration file (`pom.xml`) that you can update to configure various settings for your consumer tests.

-- `provider_name`: The name of your provider API.
-This will be used as the provider name in the generated Pact contract files.
-- `provider_base_url`: The base URL of your provider API.
-This is the URL that will be used by the tests to send requests to the provider.
-- `output_dir`: The directory where the generated Pact contract files will be stored.
-- `pact_broker`: (Optional) The details of the Pact Broker that you want to publish the generated Pact contract files to.
-This includes the URL of the Pact Broker and the authentication credentials (if required).
-- `log_level`: The logging level for test execution.
-You can set it to `debug`, `info`, `warn`, or `error` depending on your desired level of verbosity.

 ## Writing Tests
-Pact Provider Test uses your chosen test framework or library for writing the tests.
-You need to define the expected interactions with the provider API in your tests, which will
+Pact Consumer Test uses JUnit5 framework or library for writing the tests.